mkimuci/ioling/pages/About/01_faq.md

 If you have questions about the organisation of a specific IOL olympiad or registration, contact the LOC.
 If you have questions about starting up a new contest, ask the IOL Board.
 If you have questions about the problem set, ask the Problem Committee.
 Read the rules for more details on these different bodies.

 #### How can I get in contact with the Board of IOL?
 Please use [this contact form](/contact/) for questions concerning the IOL.
 Do make sure you’ve read through this page though, as the answer to your question may very well be here.
-For questions regarding details on specific details concerning the IOL of this year, please contact the Local Organising Committee of this year?s IOL.
+For questions regarding details on specific details concerning the IOL of this year, please contact the Local Organising Committee of this year's IOL.

-For questions concerning specific existing national olympiads, please go to https://ioling.org/local_organizers/ and click the country you want to contact.
+For questions concerning specific existing national olympiads, please go to [https://ioling.org/countries/](/countries/) and click the country you want to contact.

-#### How do I get in contact with the Local Organising Committee (LOC) of this year?s event?
+#### How do I get in contact with the Local Organising Committee (LOC) of this year's event?
-On the ioling.org frontpage you will find a link to the website of this year?s IOL, as soon as it exists: https://ioling.org/upcoming/.
+On the ioling.org frontpage you will find a link to the website of this year's IOL, as soon as it exists: [https://ioling.org/upcoming/](/upcoming/).
 On that website will be contact information for getting in touch with the LOC.

 #### Who runs the national contest in my country?
-Go to https://ioling.org/local_organizers/ to see a list of all countries that have participated in the IOL.
+Go to [https://ioling.org/countries/](/countries/) to see a list of all countries that have participated in the IOL.
 You can find your country and links to their website.

 #### What are the criteria a national contest has to fulfil in order to be an accredited contest?
 The IOL is not in charge of national contests, but still makes certain demands on how these are constructed in order to be eligible for the IOL.
 The national accredited contest needs to: